What is the proper technique for cutting a canopy?

 What is the proper technique for drilling?

-When drilling acrylic, best results will be obtained using commercially available acrylic drill bits (We recommend the Diamond Dust drill bits available from Craftics).
-If the desired hole is larger than 3/16", drill with a Diamond Dust drill bit first and then enlarge with the Unibit #2 (New styles should not be used to drill a 3/16" hole due to the aggressive nature of the SpeedPoint.
+When drilling acrylic, best results will be obtained using commercially available acrylic drill bits (Several test holes should be drilled in a scrap piece before drilling the canopy).
+If the desired hole is larger than 3/16", drill with a plastic cutting drill bit first and then enlarge with the Unibit #2 (New styles should not be used to drill a 3/16" hole due to the aggressive nature of the SpeedPoint.
 See picture).
 For holes larger than 3/8" different techniques can be used.
 Hole saws and two-flute Vortex router bits are a few options available.
+For initial fitting a standard HSS 3/32" bit can be used for drilling the canopy and the frame.
 Drill several practice holes in scrap pieces of acrylic to perfect these techniques before drilling your part.
 Back-up the canopy with a block of wood.
 Start with a slow speed and light pressure, then increase the speed and pressure.
 As the drill bit starts to go through the acrylic, reduce the speed and pressure so the drill bit goes through the acrylic slowly.
 Drill holes oversize to allow for motion caused by thermal expansion and contraction.
 Lightly de-burr the holes with a countersink we prefer the single flute style.
 When precision countersinking is desired we recommend using a microstop.

 DO NOT USE LOC-TITE.
 It crazes the acrylic.